-On each Payment Date, including the Termination Date, the Class Principal Balance or Class Notional Amount, as applicable, of each Class of Notes will be increased by the amount of the increase, if any, in the Class Notional Amount of the corresponding Reference Tranche due to the allocation of Tranche Write-up Amounts to such Reference Tranche on such Payment Date pursuant to the terms of the hypothetical structure described under "Description of the Notes - Hypothetical Structure and Calculations with Respect to the Reference Tranches - Allocation of Tranche Write-up Amounts."
-For the avoidance of doubt, through the Termination Date, a Tranche Write-up Amount may be applied to any related Reference Tranche even if the Class Notional Amount of such Reference Tranche has previously been reduced to zero (until the cumulative Tranche Write-up Amount allocated to such Class).
+On each Payment Date, including the Termination Date, the Class Principal Balance or Class Notional Amount, as applicable, of each Class of Notes will be increased by the amount of the increase, if any, in the Class Notional Amount of the corresponding Reference Tranche due to the allocation of Tranche Write-up Amounts to such Reference Tranche on such Payment Date pursuant to the terms of the hypothetical structure described under

+"Description of the Notes - Hypothetical Structure and Calculations with Respect to the Reference Tranches - Allocation of Tranche Write-up Amounts."
+For the avoidance of doubt, through the Termination Date, a Tranche Write-up Amount may be applied to any related Reference Tranche even if the Class Notional Amount of such Reference Tranche has previously been reduced to zero (until the cumulative Tranche Write-up Amount allocated to such Class is equal to the cumulative Tranche Write-down Amount previously allocated to such Class).